 Pro Bono Program

 BU Law’s voluntary Pro Bono Program gives formal recognition to students who provide meaningful law-related service to persons of limited means, to organizations that serve such persons, or to other organizations dedicated to underrepresented groups and/or social issues.
 Participating students make a pledge to perform a minimum of 35 hours of pro bono work during their three years in law school.
+(LLM students complete a minimum of 12 hours of pro bono work during their year at BU Law.)
 Upon completion of the pledged pro bono hours, students receive a notation on their law school transcripts attesting to their participation in the program and stating the number of hours volunteered.